-3.7 Board Strategy, Merger & Information and Transformation Committee (New committee)
+9. Board Strategy, Merger & Information and Transformation Committee

-The Board Strategy, Merger & Information and Transformation Committee is a newly formed Board committee in 2016.
-The Committee oversees matters pertaining to Strategy, Mergers, Information Technology and Transformation and is not limited to the following: -
+The Board Strategy, Merger & Information and Transformation Committee oversees matters pertaining to Strategy, Mergers, Information Technology and Transformation, including but not limited to the following: -

-Review and set the direction on Bank Dhofar's potential merger/s on behalf of the Board of Directors (BOD) of Bank Dhofar in compliance with CBO and CMA and MOCI and other regulators guidelines and regulations.
-To then conduct and finalize negotiations in relation to the potential merger on behalf of the BOD of Bank

-Dhofar.
-It is then to oversee the steps of the merger to its final potential conclusion

-- Review IT Strategy including emerging technologies and major technology decisions - Review Transformation programs and projects - Consider matters raised in the Managements Information Technology Committee (ITC) and update the BOD as appropriate
+- Review and set the direction on Bank Dhofar's potential merger/s on behalf of the Board of Directors (BOD) of Bank Dhofar in compliance with CBO and CMA and MOCI and other regulators guidelines and regulations. - Conduct and finalize negotiations in relation to the potential merger on behalf of the BOD of Bank Dhofar.
+It is then to oversee the steps of the merger to its final potential conclusion. - Review IT Strategy including emerging technologies and major technology decisions - Review Transformation programs and projects. - Consider matters raised in the Managements Information Technology Committee (ITC) and update the BOD, as appropriate